lhindman/cs121-lab06/README.md

 Design and implement a class called *Book* that contains instance data for the title, author, publisher, and copyright date.
 Define the *Book* constructor to accept and initialize these data.
 Include setter and getter methods for all instance data.
 Include a *toString* method that returns a nicely formatted, multiline description of the book.
 Create a driver class called *Bookshelf*, whose *main* method instantiates and updates several *Book* objects.

 ### Implementation Guide
-1. Expanded the folder named A3-Bookshelf and create two new files named Book.java and Bookshelf.java respectively
+1. Expand the folder named A3-Bookshelf and create two new files named Book.java and Bookshelf.java respectively
 2. Design a program to satisfy the requirements in the Problem Description and enter the program code in Book.java and the driver code in Bookshelf.java
 3. Test the program using the run link above the main method.
 Carefully think about each of the different cases you'll need to test for to verify that the application is functioning properly.
 4. Commit the changes to your local repository with a message stating that Activity 3 is completed.